 What's all the hype about the metaverse?
 Fire your imagination about a virtual future with these resources.
 Plus, Miguel Anton and Chabela Estalella on their use of VR headsets at IESE.
 Is this how we might live, work and learn in the future?

-FROM MY DESK: Our report from the metaverse
+Our report from the metaverse

 By Miguel Anton and Chabela Estalella